keyilan/patkai/README.md

 # Patkai
-GeoJSON data for historical villages in the Patkai range
+Interface and GeoJSON data for historical and modern-day villages in the Patkai range

+!()[phonemica.net/github/patkai.png]